michelp/glaph/README.md

 to the correct underlying function for the argument types with all the optional arguments filled in with `NULL`.

-All other arguments to those 3 functions are optional, so instead of a wall of NULLs they are specified by keyword argument:
+All other arguments to those 3 functions are optional, so they are specified by keyword argument:

     AXB (v, AT, w,
          .mask=M,